McMahons Point: Population

-In the 2016 Census, there were 2,278 people in McMahons Point.
-56.9% of people were born in Australia.
-The next most common country of birth was England at 8.2%.
-76.4% of people spoke only English at home.
-The most common responses for religion were No Religion 38.9%, Catholic 20.6% and Anglican 14.4%.
+In the 2021 Census, there were 2,315 people in McMahons Point.
+60.9% of people were born in Australia.
+The next most common countries of birth were England at 7.7%, New Zealand at 2.7%, United States of America 2.3%, China 2.0% and South Africa 2.0%.
+79.6% of people spoke only English at home, the next most common languages spoken at home were Mandarin 2.4%, French 1.6%, Cantonese 1.4%, Spanish 1.1% and Italian 1.0%.
+The most common responses for religion were No Religion 48.3%, Catholic 19.4% and Anglican 12.7%.

 Commercial area

 At the northern end of Blues Point Road (adjacent to the North Sydney central business district), there is a concentration of businesses primarily associated with advertising/marketing, publishing, media, computing, engineering, architecture and creative arts.
 This precinct is also home to many al fresco street cafés and restaurants and some speciality retail stores.